missing-semester-cn/missing-semester-cn.github.io/virtual-machines.md

 1. Experiment with snapshots.
 Try things that you've always wanted to try, like running `sudo rm -rf --no-preserve-root /`, and see if you can recover easily.

+1. Install guest addons and experiment with different windowing modes, file sharing, and other features.

 # Containers